Strolling Through the Chaos

 - Metal Gear Solid 2 gave us Fortune who, through some Applied Phlebotinum caused bullets to bend around her and grenade to defuse near her body.
 That coupled with her huge Railgun made her practically impossible to defeat.

 - Super Smash Brothers: Peach strolls across the deck of the Halberd as Fox and Falco strafe it with laser blasts, starting a chain of explosions directly behind her.
 She doesn't seem to notice, and in fact, merrily twirls her parasol as she does.

-- Happens in Red Dead Redemption at the end of the Mexican revolution, John Marston walks calmly through the embattled Escalera past both civilians and soldiers Dying Like Animals.
+- Happens in Red Dead Redemption at the end of the Mexican revolution, John Marston walks calmly through the embattled Escalera past the dying civilians and soldiers.

 - A dramatic variant from Mass Effect 3: Mordin Solus walks briskly through an exploding building on Tuchanka on his way to cure the genophage, shielding his eyes from shrapnel, but never breaking stride.
 Depending on your exact choices, this can either be Subverted by making Mordin struggle a great deal to reach the end and succumb to his bullet wound before making it, or turned Up to Eleven as he'll actually sing quietly to himself as he makes the trip.

 - Occurs in this Aki Alliance strip when Aki starts up a fight and simply walks around.